Business - EU exit information

 Since 1 January 2021, if you own a business the way you trade has changed and you need to be ready to comply with new arrangements.

-Now that the UK has left the EU there is continuing guidance being issued to advise businesses on what they need to do now.
+Now that the UK has left the EU, guidance is being given to advise businesses on what they need to do now.

-The latest UK guidance can be found at this link:
+The latest UK guidance can be found at the following link: